JURY TRIAL IN A CRIMINAL CASE

 Every case and every client is different.
 Although most clients have never faced the decision of going to trial and facing prison, an experienced criminal defense attorney has been in the situation with many clients.
 In a criminal case, the attorney and client have different roles, and although both must work together throughout the process, each have separate responsibilities.

 The first step to evaluating your case and deciding the best course of action is to hire an experienced Oklahoma criminal defense attorney.
-Cannon Law Firm is dedicated to Fierce Advocacy for those facing the potential of going to jury trial on any type of criminal offense and John has been there with countless clients over the years.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing the potential of going to jury trial on any type of criminal offense and John has been there with countless clients over the years.
 Once you have hired an Oklahoma Criminal Defense Attorney, you can begin to build your defense, tell your story, and make the important decision of fighting your case and seeking a plea agreement.

 In criminal cases, the client decides all substantive issues, including whether or not to go to trial.
 The attorney may and should advise his/her client about all the pros, cons, and considerations in going to trial, but the decision is the client’s and the client’s alone.
 Clients must decide whether to go to trial or enter a plea agreement.